12 Campfire Safety Tips

 2. Try to find an existing fire pit to build your fire.

-3. If no fire pit is found, then you need to build your own.
+3. If no fire pit is found, then you will need to build your own.
 Make sure that the fire pit is at least 15 feet away from tent walls, shrubs, trees, low hanging branches, and other flammable objects.
 Also, choose a spot for the fire pit that is downwind.

-4. Clear the area around the designated fire pit of grass, twigs, leaves, and firewood.
+4. Clear the area around the designated fire pit of any grass, twigs, leaves, and firewood.
 The fire pit should be dug at least a foot deep.
 Put larger rocks around the fire pit as a small fire barrier.
 Have one or two people designated to start and maintain the fire.

 5. Make sure that you have a shovel and bucket of water nearby.
 This will be used when you put out the fire after use.

 6. Keep children and pets at a safe distance from the fire pit, even when it is not lit.
 In most cases where grilling or a fire is concerned, children and pets should be kept at least 3 feet from the active fire.
 Keep an eye on where the pet or child is at when the fire is lit.